 From leaks to missing shingles, there are a number of issues that can develop on roofs over time.
-Unfortunately, animal or insect infestations are another problem that can lead to more damage the longer that it's neglected.
+Unfortunately, animal or insect infestations are a problem that can lead to more damage the longer that it's neglected.
 To ensure that homeowners prevent infestations on their roof, there are a few steps to take while following the lead of a Bergen County roofing professional.

 It's important to remember that animals often have access to a roof through nearby tree branches that act as a bridge onto the home.
 Residents should cut back the branches every few months to avoid welcoming new critters onto the roof.
 Rats are often attracted to fruit that hangs on trees, allowing them to find their way onto the home.
 If homeowners find fruit peels in their yard, it's a sign that it's time to call a professional.
 Nearby shrubs should also be trimmed consistently or replanted away from the building.